 Specific vs. Global – Happy people tend to see their failures as specific to the situation.

 - A specific attribution would be, “That was a really hard test today.
 I will do better next time.”

 - A global attribution would be, “Math tests are terrible.
 I hate math.”

-Changeable vs. unchangeable – Happy people with a positive self-esteem tend to see their failures as changeable events.
+Changeable vs. Unchangeable – Happy people with positive self-esteem tend to see their failures as changeable events.